Flexibility Vs. Strength

 Training with either weights or your own body weight is great for improving your strength.
 They are great ways to burn calories and fat, not only during the workout but for hours afterwards.
 In this way, strength training is more effective than many stretching based workouts in losing weight and building muscle.

-In making your body more efficient in fat burning and other key functions, strength training can reduce your risk of diabetes and heart disease.
 As well as building your muscles and burning your fat, strength training can also improve your bone density.
 This makes you less prone to breakages and other injuries.

 It is a common misconception that if you do any strength training you will quickly look like a body builder.
 If that isn’t the aesthetic you are looking for, don’t panic.
 It takes serious dedication and nutritional planning to get that kind of muscle mass.
 Not incorporating strength training into your routine for that reason would be like never using your kitchen because you’re concerned you’ll become a Michelin chef.